Popular Science ( April 1971 )

 there is no objective reason for abandoning Newton's force-field

-gravitational theory (in favor of a metric gravitational theory).
+gravitational theory (in favor of a metric gravitational

-He is actively trying to develop and expand Newton's theory,
+theory).
+He is actively trying to develop and expand Newton's

-applicable to time-dependent gravitational interactions.
+making it applicable to time-dependent gravitational

 Jefimenko's expansion, or generalization, is based on the